 "No," she said softly.
 She'd been willing to share Will with Ilia, but not with this machine.

 But he wanted it.
-He wanted to do it, and Chapel knew that he had forgotten all about her.
+He wanted to do it, and Chapel knew he'd forgotten all about her.
 The part of him that may have loved her wasn't in charge.
 She wasn't even sure that the part of him that loved Ilia was in charge anymore.
 This seemed bigger.
 This seemed to be about destiny.

 He was there, standing on that platform, his hair whipping around him, arcs of electricity playing between him and the probe.
 And then they were surrounded by light, the same way Roger and Andrea had been surrounded by the fire of her weapon as it had consumed them.